mitogen-hq/mitogen/docs/ansible.rst

       ``ansible_password``, or ``ansible_become_pass`` inventory variables.

     * Automatic tunnelling of SSH-dependent actions, such as the ``synchronize`` module, is not yet supported.
-This will be added in the 0.3 series.
+This will be addressed in a future release.

 To enable connection delegation, set ``mitogen_via=<inventory name>`` on the command line, or as host and group variables.